-Smart city initiatives take many shapes and forms, from information kiosks and street light management to gunshot detection and response.
-They are used to collect data and to manage assets and resources.
-Typically, smart cities are driven by five primary objectives: economic development, security, quality of life, cost savings, and sustainability.
+Smart city initiatives take many shapes and forms, from information kiosks and streetlight management to gunshot detection and response.
+They are used to collect data and manage assets and resources.
+Typically, there are five primary objectives driving smart cities’ development: economic development, security, quality of life, cost savings, and sustainability.
 As technology, the economy, and the environment change, smart cities have generated increased interest.

 There are several roles utilities can play in promoting or supporting initiatives that lead to developing a smart city.
 As ideas and plans unfold, utilities can provide the necessary infrastructure and connectivity to support the necessary applications and services.
 In addition, they can help develop and implement policies and regulations that enable the smooth functioning of systems.
 Furthermore, smart cities can provide funding and other resources to support projects.
 By working together, utilities and other institutions can play a vital role in developing smart cities.